 Welcome to the website of the Fenland Trust.
 Our organisation, based in Yaxley, Cambridgeshire was founded to develop charitable projects to enrich the lives of our local residents and promote a better understanding of regional heritage assets.
-We are founders of the Yaxley Festival and of the Yaxley History Project.
-The Fenland Trust is working in partnership with the Great Fen and we are a member of CIOFF®, the UNESCO partner organisation concerned with the safeguarding, promotion and diffusion of traditional culture and folklore.
+We are founders of the Yaxley Festival and of the Yaxley History Project and members of the Yaxley Partnership.

 Powering Local History

 Yaxleyhistory.org was developed as a key component of the Yaxley Festival project and exists to preserve and celebrate the collective memories of our community and the stories and images of our village.
 The site is a foundation stone of the longer term Yaxley Heritage Project, developed by The Fenland Trust, which aims to identify, develop, promote and preserve our village heritage assets.

 Holme is a Viking word which means island or peninsula surrounded by water.
 When you approach the village the slightly higher land is quite obvious, the lower dark soil of the Fens surrounds the village on three sides.
 The original part of the village developed on the highest ground near the church and followed a circular pattern as a result.
 Please visit HolmeHistory.org.